raftedproc/mipt-rust/docs/setup.md

 ## Operating System

 Course homeworks are guaranteed to compile and work in Linux and macOS.
-Please note that any other operating system **is not supported** through it may work using Docker, WLS, or other virtualization tools.
+Please note that any other operating system **is not supported** through it may work natively, using Docker, WLS, or other virtualization tools.

 ## Setup process